WordPress/openverse/documentation/meta/media_properties/api.md

 **Help text:** Ordering of the audio in the set.

+(Audio-audiodecision-notes)=

+#### `audiodecision`

+**`AudioDecision` docstring:** Moderation decisions taken for audio tracks.

 (Audio-audioset-notes)=

 #### `audioset`

 This is a virtual foreign-key to `AudioSet` built on top of the fields `audio_set_foreign_identifier` and `provider`.

+**`AudioSet` docstring:** This is an ordered collection of audio files, such as a podcast series or an album.

+Not to be confused with `AudioList` which is a many-to-many collection of audio files, like a playlist or favourites library.

+The FileMixin inherited by this model refers not to audio but album art.

 (Audio-bit_rate-notes)=